LiYangWang95/liyangwang95.github.io/projects.md

 This creation takes place at the Jinming Pool in the Song Dynasty.
 Back then it was a huge pool in the royal garden of Kaifeng; the royal family used to enjoy the beauty and fish by the pool bank.
-In our showcase the player becomes a member of the imperial family, and fish leisurely with actually feeling the fishes' struggle.
+In our showcase the player becomes a member of the imperial family, and fish leisurely with actually feeling of the fishes' struggle.
 <br>